What Is Quinoa? Here’s Everything You Need to Know

 What Is Quinoa and How Does It Taste?

 It may look like and cook like a grain, but quinoa is actually a seed from the Chenopodium quinoa plant.
 It belongs to the same plant family that sprouts up chard, beets and spinach.
 Because quinoa looks and tastes so similar to grains—like a puffier, nuttier couscous—it’s often called a pseudo-cereal.
+Try it in one of these healthy quinoa recipes.

 What Is Quinoa Good For?